3020 Children's Way

 F

-Dr. Maya Pring is a pediatric orthopedic surgeon at Rady Children's Hospital-San Diego and a clinical professor in the Department of Orthopedic Surgery at UC San Diego School of Medicine.
-She is the coordinator of the UC San Diego pediatric orthopedic residency.
+Dr. Maya Pring is the chair of the Surgery Department and a senior pediatric orthopedic surgeon at Rady Children's Hospital-San Diego.
+She is also a clinical professor in the Department of Orthopedic Surgery at the UC San Diego School of Medicine.
+Additionally, she is the coordinator of the Pediatric Orthopedic Training Program at Rady Children's for residents from the Navy, Air Force, Army and UC San Diego.

 Orthopaedic resident preparedness for closed reduction and pinning of pediatric supracondylar fractures is improved by e-learning: a multisite randomized controlled study.